svlad-90/DLT-Message-Analyzer/md/search/search.md

 > **Apid + " " + Ctid + " " + Payload**

-As of now there is no way exist to change this rule.
-Still, implementation might be extended in the future releases to allow the runtime change of the search string.
+As of now, there is no way exist to change this rule.
+Still, the implementation might be extended in future releases to allow the runtime change of the search string.

 ----